sebradloff/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

   * Upload your own image to the imgs directory in the `1_Chrome_Dev_Tools` directory.
 It should match the image above.
 The last nav link in the image above is black because the mouse was hovering there when the screenshot was taken.
 Do the same, and don't take a screenshot of your whole desktop, just the browser window.
 (This is part of the challenge.)

 * For the postmachina website, why can't you tweak the color of the text "The most important things are not things"?
 Please explain.
+  * Because it's an image and not actually text being displayed.
 * Go to www.ticketswizard.com and analyze the page.
-  * What is the largest image on the website?
+  * What is the largest image on the website?: 322 B: lg-share-en.gif
   * Explain how you would find out this information, and list the URL of offending image here and how big it is.
+    * First I went to the website, opened Dev Tools, and selected the Network tab.
+There, I reloaded the webpage, filtered by images and then their size. http://s7.addthis.com/static/btn/v2/lg-share-en.gif

 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the easiest thing to change to optimize the website?
 How many kilobytes of data can be eliminated?
+  *Probably optimizing the image size: it elimninates 885.9KiB of data.